-After the Tuscan-Emilian Apennine Park, the Casentino Forest, the Po Delta and the parks around Bologna, we continue our section dedicated to the protected areas of Emilia-Romagna with the 7 regional parks enclosed in the Emilia area, from Piacenza to Modena.
+After the Tuscan-Emilian Apennine Park, the Casentinesi Forests, the Po Delta and the parks around Bologna, we continue our section dedicated to the protected areas of Emilia-Romagna with the 7 regional parks located in the Emilia area, from Piacenza to Modena.

-The High Apennines of Modena Park, also known as Frignano Park, protects the entire Apennine’s ridge of Modena, a territory of over 15 thousand hectares ranging from 500 mt above sea level to the 2.165 mt of Cimone Mount, the highest peak in northern Apennines.
+The High Modenese Apennine Park, also known as the Frignano Park, protects the entire Modenese Apennine ridge, a territory of over 15,000 hectares that stretches from 500 metres above sea level to the 2,165 metres of Mount Cimone, the highest peak in the northern Apennines.

-An extremely varied environment from a naturalistic point of view, where the oak and chestnut woods of the lower altitudes give way to beech and conifers and, higher, to blueberry moorlands and vast grasslands that reach almost the peaks, on which the golden eagle circles.
+This is an extremely varied environment from a naturalistic point of view, where the oak and chestnut woods at lower altitudes give way to beech and conifer woods and, even higher up, to blueberry heaths and vast prairies that almost reach the peaks, over which the golden eagle soars.

-Among the numerous lakes present, Pratignano Lake is a peat bog, one of the most valuable biotopes in the region for its rarity and peculiarity.
-Furthermore, the great wealth of water creates streams with spectacular waterfalls.
+Among the numerous lakes present, Lake Pratignano is a peat bog, one of the most valuable biotopes in the region in terms of rarity and peculiarity.
+The great abundance of water also creates torrents that form spectacular waterfalls.

-From a socio-cultural point of view, the rich local historical heritage has left humpbacked bridges, old metati (rural buildings for the exsiccation of chestnuts) in chestnut woods, votive shrines, oratories, churches and stone houses in mountain villages.
+From a socio-cultural point of view, the rich local historical heritage has bequeathed humpback bridges, old metati (rural building for the exsiccation of chestnuts) in chestnut groves, votive shrines, oratories, churches and stone houses in mountain villages.

 The protected area offers a wide network of trails with routes that are perfect for mountain bikers and hiking lovers, while those who want to practice riding can take the Apennine Horse Trail.

-The Woods of Carrega Park, the first regional park established in 1982, extends over the river terraces between the Taro River and the Baganza Stream, in a refined and elegant landscape characterized by wide woods with ponds, meadows, hedges and cultivated fields.
+The Parco dei Boschi di Carrega, the first regional park to be established back in 1982, stretches between the Taro river and the Baganza torrent, in a refined and elegant landscape characterised by large woods with small lakes, meadows, hedges and cultivated fields.

-The beauty of the places has always fascinated the Parma nobility, which has historically elected these hills as place of leisure and vacation.
-Since the Middle Ages, the forests of the area (belonged to the Sanvitale, the Farnese and the Borbone families over the centuries) were destined for hunting.
+The beauty of the area has always fascinated the Parma nobility, who have historically elected these hills as a place of recreation and holiday.
+Since medieval times, in fact, the forests in the area (which belonged to the Sanvitale, Farnese and Borbone families over the centuries) were used for hunting.

-In the heart of the protected area, partly hidden by the lush vegetation of the English park designed by Barvitius, the Casino dei Boschi stands, one of the most beautiful dwellings in the entire region.
+In the heart of the protected area, partly hidden by the lush vegetation of the English-style park designed by Barvitius, stands the Casino dei Boschi, one of the most splendid mansions in the entire region.

 The park is covered by 10 simple itineraries to walk on foot and 2 itineraries suitable for bicycles.

-On the hills of the Middle Modena’s Apennines, on the right side of the Panaro River valley, the Roccamalatina Rocks’ Park stands, an area of 2.300 hectares composed of ancient woods and cultivations, in the center of which the spectacular sandstone pinnacles, dominating a landscape dotted with medieval villages and towers.
+On the hills of the Middle Apennines of Modena, on the right side of the Panaro river valley, lies the Sassi di Roccamalatina Park.
+It is an area of 2,300 hectares comprising ancient chestnut groves, woods and cultivated land, in the centre of which the spectacular sandstone spires dominate a landscape dotted with medieval villages and towers.

 A wide biodiversity of habitats concentrated in little space allows the presence of a variegated flora and numerous species of fauna: squirrel, moscardino, fox, roe deer and fallow deer move in the shelter of the woods, while in the skies birds of prey fly, like the peregrine falcon who elected this park as nesting place.